-When in doubt, always buy more than you think you'll need.
-Extra cheese is never a bad thing!
+But when in doubt, always buy more than you think you'll need.

 Grating Your Own Cheese

-Although it seems like a no-brainer to grab a bag of shredded cheese at the supermarket, grating your own is not as difficult or time-consuming as you might think.
-Also, the end result is pure cheese, whereas the pre-packaged shredded cheese includes additives to keep the cheese from clumping together and becoming moldy.
+Although it seems obvious and convenient to grab a bag of shredded cheese at the supermarket, grating your own is not as difficult or time-consuming as you might think.
+Besides, it's likely that you're paying more for grated cheese compared to the whole wedge, and that the pre-packaged shredded cheese includes additives to keep it from clumping together and becoming moldy.

 There are a few tricks to making grating cheese even easier and with quicker cleanup:

-- Use cold cheese—less will stick to the shredder and your hands.
+- Use cold cheese.
+Room temperature cheese will stick to the shredder and your hands.

 - If you are shredding a large block of cheese, cut it in half before starting so it doesn't break apart.